igvteam/juicebox.js/docs/embedding.md

 ### Usage

-Create a `div` container for the juicebox appliction.
+Create a `div` container for the Juicebox appliction.

 ```html
 <div id="juicebox-container">